boltzmannbraincode/dishwasher/README.md

-This is an arduino programm to cotrol the relay board of a dishwasher.
+This is an arduino program to cotrol the relay board of a dishwasher.
 After my dishwasher's cotrol PCB failed twice, I had to replace it with something less costly than an official cotrol PCB which costs around 40 times more than an arduino (Pro Mini in my case).
 All i did was keep the existing relays (de-soldered from the PCB of the dishwasher) and connect them to the arduino using some diodes flyback protection, and connected the temperature and water-level sensors to the arduino using some resistors.I also added a button to